pdarche/carbon/docs/carbon.md

   The IPCC estimates, for example, that such a level of warming would lead to (among many other things): extinction of up to or exceeding 40% of the worlds plant and animal species, widespread coral mortality, significant shifts in species' range, hundreds of millions of people exposed to increased water stress, a doubling in frequency of the strongest Atlantic cyclones, loss of about 30% of global coastal wetland, millions exposed to coastal flooding, significant increase in insect-born diseases due to expanded ranges, widespread crop failure, a 50% increase in extreme drought in the US and Souther Asia, a 20% rise in the likelihood of potentially lethal daytime tmperatures in the United States and China, as well as the risk of significant future increases in temperature due to the release of hundreds of gigatons of carbon and carbon equivalents currently stored in permafrost throughout Siberia and the poles [CITATION].

-## Target Emission Levels
+## Target Emissions and Warming
 ### What goal should be set for warming and carbon emissions?
- Given the stability and flourishing over the last 10,000 years, the presumed ideal would be to no warming.
-Unfortunately, as carbon is cumulative and long-lasting (it stays in the atmosphere for approximately 1000 years) [CITATION], we'd need to average emissions of negative 5 billion tons per year for the next 34 (with zero emissions thereafter) to "undo" historical emissions.

-Though geoengineering holds out the promise of removal of carbon from the atmosphere it isn't currently feasible, so the question is to what extent can emissions be reduced without doing more social and economic harm than we would avert [CITATION: ECONOMIC POLICY MAKING AROUND CLIMATE CHANGE].

-[TODO: EDIT AND SLIM THESE PARAGRAPHS DOWN]

-In December 2015, representatives from 196 countries met in Paris for the UN Conference on Climate Change to set a warming target and offer commitments to the emissions reductions necessary to achieve that goal.
+If the overwhelming consensus is that 3.6 degrees is an intollerable level of warming, what's what level can we tolerate?
+In December 2015, representatives from 196 countries met in Paris for the UN Conference on Climate Change to answer that question and offer commitments to the emissions reductions necessary to achieve cap warming at that level.
 The agreement ultimately included a goal of keeping warming "well below" 2 degrees C inluded a target of 1.5 degrees of warming by 2100 with a 50% chance of success [TODO: CITATION], requiring reducing emissions to zero net increase in carbon by 2050.

-[TODO: enumerate reasons why].
+The scientific community, however, already had an answer to that question: 1.5 degrees C above pre-industrial temperature.
+Above 1.5 degrees  climate impacts, like heat extremes, crop yield reductions in torpical regions, subtropical water scarcity, widespread bleaching of coral reefs, and sea-rise of up to 1 meter go from being "somewhat likely" to being "very likely".
+"The additional 0.5 ◦C increase in global-mean temperature marks the difference between events at the upper limit of present-day natural variability and a new climate regime, particularly in tropical regions."

 A 1.5 degree target means we have a global, all-time carbon "budget" of about about 1,000 gigatons or 1 trillion metric tons of anthropogenic carbon and carbon equivalent emissions (man-made emissions on top of naturally occuring carbon).
 To date, we've released nearly 500 gigatons [TODO: CITATION], meaning we have approximately 500 gt to emit over the next 34 years.
-Given current emisisons and emission growth rates, we're on track to exhaust our budget by __YEAR Y__, meaning we'd need a cumulative reduction in emissions by __X__ percent each year.
+Given current emisisons and emission growth rates, we're on track to exhaust our budget by 2020.

 ![Historical and Projected Emission](../images/historical_and_projected_emissions.png)